Long-term evolution of the neutron rate at the Canfranc Underground Laboratory: Experimental results

 \subsection{Neutron counting rates}

-The neutron count rates obtained for each detector and each measurement period (\textit{Phases}~1, 2 and 3) as explained in Section~\ref{an} are given in Table~\ref{Tab2}, where the quoted uncertainties include also the systematics of the analysis procedure and the additional 2\% contribution in \textit{Phase}~3 (see Section~\ref{an}).
+The neutron count rates obtained for each detector and each measurement period (\textit{Phases}~1, 2 and 3) as explained in Section~\ref{an} are given in Table~\ref{Tab2} (columns 2 to 4), where the quoted uncertainties include also the systematics of the analysis procedure and the additional 2\% contribution in \textit{Phase}~3 (see Section~\ref{an}).
 The detectors are listed according to their sensitivity to increasing neutron energy, i.e., from thermal to high-energy neutrons.
-The detector E9 had a pressure of 10 and 20 atm in \textit{Phases}~1 and 2, respectively; thus to compare properly its rates of both periods we considered the responses simulated for E9 using the two different pressure values, obtaining a factor of 0.92 used to correct the E9 rate in \textit{Phase}~2.
+The detector E9 had a pressure of 10 and 20 atm in \textit{Phases}~1 and 2, respectively; thus to compare properly its rates of both periods we considered the responses simulated for E9 using the two different pressure values, obtaining a factor of 0.92(2) used to correct the E9 rate in \textit{Phase}~2.

 When comparing the different \textit{Phases}, a variation is observed in the rates of the thermal (E1) and epithermal (E2) detectors while for the other detectors, sensitive to higher energy regions, the rates are essentially unchanged.
 The effect of variations in the environmental conditions can be relevant in this respect and will be investigated in the next section.
 There, we present the same data but grouped in periods of one month to study their time evolution and the correlation with the ambient variables.
-As a check, we have also verified that the total neutron rates given for each \textit{Phase} (Table~\ref{Tab2}) are fully consistent with the rates obtained independently as weighted-averages of the monthly rates (Section~\ref{evol}).
+As an additional control, we have also verified that the total neutron rates given for each \textit{Phase} (Table~\ref{Tab2}) are fully consistent with the rates obtained independently as weighted-averages of the monthly rates of Section~\ref{evol}.
+The neutron rates calculated by using the simulated flux curves from Ref.~\cite{Mon_2021} corresponding to different types of rock and concrete (see Section~\ref{an}) reproduce the order of magnitude of our experimental neutron rates (Table~\ref{Tab2}).
+A detailed characterization of the composition of the concrete in Hall~A is necessary and will be carried out soon.